onemtwin/QGIS-PLUGIN/README.md

-# qgis-lat-long
-convert latitude to longitudes
+The plugin will be able to convert latitudes to longitudes and vice verse.